jik-SAN/LaraBlog/README.md

 All inputs during creation and edit of posts are sanitized and validated.

-Wasted a lot of time setting up navigation panel.

 Little bit of alpine.js used for the user dropdown in navigation panel.

 No admin functionality yet.